business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Finding an outsourcing partner for secondary business functions is another smart way to reduce operational costs.
 Outsourcing helps keep your organization slim while lowering payroll costs.
 Instead of diverting your focus and effort to manage nonessential tasks, you’ll be able to devote your time to revenue-generating activities.

-• Customer support: Every business deals with customers, and customer support is an area no one can afford to ignore.
-But maintaining a customer support team can be costly, especially when you take recruitment and training expenses into consideration.
-Many small businesses prefer to outsource customer service activities to an external vendor rather than handle it in-house.
+• Customer support: Every business deals with customers and customer support is an area no one can afford to ignore.
+However, maintaining a customer support team can be costly, especially when you consider recruitment and training expenses.
+Many small businesses prefer to outsource customer service activities to an external vendor instead of handling them in-house.

 • Marketing: You may want to hire an outside marketing firm to handle your advertising, social media marketing and other marketing avenues.
-Hiring an experienced in-house marketing executive can be expensive, and with so many marketing channels, choosing what to focus on can be confusing.
-Consider interviewing marketing agencies so you can tap into their experience and expertise to help grow your company.
-Agencies will usually provide a proposal with recommendations and budgets, helping you select the right outsourced marketing partner for your needs.
+Hiring an experienced in-house marketing executive can be expensive and, with so many marketing channels, choosing what to focus on can be confusing.
+Consider interviewing traditional and digital marketing agencies so you can tap into their experience and expertise to help grow your company.
+Usually, agencies will provide a proposal with recommendations and budgets, helping you select the right outsourced marketing partner for your needs.

 TipBottom line

-Reduce yearly HR expenditures with smart hiring decisions, such as finding applicants with multiple skills.
+Smart hiring decisions, such as finding applicants with multiple skills, can reduce yearly HR expenditures.
 For example, if your new administrative assistant understands content marketing, that’s a huge plus.

 Another idea is to hire contractors instead of full-time employees.
-Many small businesses are turning to exceptional professional freelancers for ad hoc jobs.
-This practice has revolutionized the way startups compete with established organizations in today’s marketplace.
+Many small businesses are turning to exceptional professional freelancers for ad hoc jobs, which has revolutionized the way startups compete with established organizations in today’s marketplace.

 Hiring freelancers and interns can be a money-saving masterstroke for small businesses.
-Hire contract professionals for as long as it takes to get the job done; you don’t need to pay them when there’s no work.
-The work gets done, and the overhead isn’t added to your payroll commitments.
+Hire contract professionals for as long as it takes to get the job done.
+You don’t need to pay them when there’s no work.
+The work gets done and the overhead costs aren’t added to your payroll commitments.
 It’s a win-win situation.

-• Copywriting: Need a copywriter to create engaging content for your new website, or to draft your weekly newsletters or blog posts?
+• Copywriting: Do you need a copywriter to create engaging content for your new website or draft your weekly email newsletters or blog posts?
 If so, browse freelance marketplaces like Upwork or Guru to find tons of talented copywriters at a fraction of the cost of full-time employees.
 Freelance copywriters usually charge an hourly or per-word rate.
-According to Upwork, copywriters charge $19 to $45 per hour, but rates can be higher depending on various factors, including amount of research needed, content specialization, project type and complexity, expertise level, and tight deadlines.
+According to Upwork, copywriters charge $19 to $45 per hour, but rates can be higher depending on various factors, including the amount of research needed, content specialization, project type and complexity, expertise level and tight deadlines.

-• Web development: You could employ a freelance web developer to build your business website.
+• Web development: Consider employing a freelance web developer to build your business website.
 Using a freelancer is less expensive than appointing a full-time web developer or using one of the best website builders and design services.
-Because the work is mostly coding, some small businesses use web developers based overseas, since they tend to charge lower rates.
-If your website is relatively simple, you could use a web template service like Wix to create your own site.
+Because the work is mostly coding, some small businesses use web developers based overseas because they tend to charge lower rates.
+Alternatively, if your website is relatively simple, you could use a web template service like Wix to create your own site.

-• Search engine optimization: Organic visitors are the driving force behind any online business’s success.
+• Search engine optimization (SEO): Organic visitors are the driving force behind any online business’s success.
 While large-scale businesses have the budget to build an in-house team of SEO experts, startups may have a difficult time employing a full-time SEO professional.
 Freelance services can help.
-A freelance SEO contractor can optimize your website code and incorporate keywords, among other tasks.
+A freelance SEO contractor can help you build an SEO strategy, optimize your website code and incorporate keywords, among other tasks.
 You can pay them a monthly charge to fix issues and submit listings to keep your site visible.

-• Graphic design: Need a quick flyer designed?
-Looking for a graphic artist to create the landing page template for a new email marketing campaign?
+• Graphic design: Do you need a quick flyer designed?
+Are you looking for a graphic artist to create the landing page template for a new email marketing campaign?
 For ad hoc design tasks, a freelance graphic designer fits the bill.
 Sites like Fiverr and 99designs are your best bet to find an awesome graphic designer for as low as $5 per task.

 TipBottom line

-When hiring a freelance writer, reach out to writers already publishing quality content in industry publications.
+When hiring a freelancer to write content, reach out to writers who are already publishing quality content in industry publications.

 • Volume discounts: If you buy products or raw materials in bulk, you may be able to get a volume discount.